 Power Supply Type

 The Baby AT form factor system board is designed to fit into an ATX form factor chassis.
-The board is equipped with both ATX and AT power supply connectors.
+It is equipped with ATX and AT power supply connectors.
 Set JP2 according to the type of power supply installed.